 - Suitable for C&C cages

 What we like: This cage liner is by far one of the most beautiful liners out there.
-It features a cute feathers pattern with a light blue color on the backside, and the liners are made in the US.
+It features a beautiful northern lights theme with a light blue color on the backside, and the liners are made in the US.
 The team behind Small Pets and Company actually makes these liners themselves from their facility in the Chicago Suburbs, which is great.
 It’s a local business, that actually cares about the animal’s well-being.
 It’s a nice, thick and comfortable cage liner, and it’s definitely among the best liners for any cage sizes out there.
 It consists of fleece on the outside, and an absorbent inner layer, which prevents odor as well as making sure the liner stays in place throughout the day.

 All you need to know: The Small Pets and Company created this cage liner in an attempt to improve the life and well-being of small animals.
 Much like other small niche manufacturers in the US, they appear to be on a mission to keep the production local and make something of a higher quality than what’s already available on the market.